In college as in life, timing makes a difference.

 Applying to colleges isn’t an overnight project, and when you do it can be just as important as how well you execute it.

-Senior year starts busy and only gets busier, so planning the application process during your junior year is a great way to ease anxiety, said Sue Corner, Willamette’s senior associate director of admission.
+Senior year starts busy and only gets busier, so planning the application process during your junior year is a great way to ease anxiety, said Sue Corner, Willamette’s director of recruitment.

 Request credential documents early.